DigiBP/DigiBP-AREUSE/README.md

 ## This is the introduction <a name="introduction"></a>
-Some introduction text, formatted in heading 2 style

 ### About AREUSE <a name="aboutareuse"></a>
-the first paragraph set
+This is about areuse, formatted in heading 3 style

 # About AREUSE
 **AREUSE** is a Swiss startup, with 3 co-founders, specialized in the human resources sector and information technology.